pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 # Security Considerations

-    Future: Taking somewhat untrustworthy mDNS data and signing it and vouching for it
+    Future: vouching for untrustworthy mDNS data and signing it

 --- back